Jazmine Barnes: 5 Fast Facts You Need to Know

 “Justice 4 Jaz,” wrote Chris Cevilla.

 He has also started a GoFundMe page.
-Nearly $2,500 had been raised as of Monday evening.
+More than $13,000 had been raised as of Wednesday morning.

 4. Outpouring of Prayer, Support & Condolences From the Community Filled Social Media & Some Discussed How to Tell Their Children, Jazmine’s School & Classmates